 Figure 2.
 Information Model representing information exchange during the course of providing health services to a patient

-Classes, relationships, and properties are the building blocks of information models.
-A class in an information model represents entities and defines the characteristics of objects.
-A relationship in an information model defines a set of criteria that describes how two objects are related.
-A property defines attributes and value for an object.

 Federal Health Information Model

 Assuring high-quality care through data standardization depends on developing and maintaining effective and efficient health information interchange and intercommunication between care delivery organizations.
 Despite numerous standards development organizations (SDO) existing within the health industry, standards initiatives for health care have not always been well-coordinated and harmonized.
 There are notable overlaps in information modeling, messaging, image formats, vocabularies, and security.

-ONC initiated the FHIM in 2009 on behalf of their federal partners in an effort to develop a standard health information model among federal agencies.
+FHA initiated the FHIM in 2009 on behalf of their federal partners in an effort to develop a standard health information model among federal agencies.
 One of the goals of the FHIM is to serve as an information model harmonized across all FHA partners that could be used as the information or data layer in an agency’s EA.

 The FHIM was built in partnership with the participating federal agencies.
 It was developed to be the single and authoritative source of information for applicable health information technology standards.
 The FHIM allows information such as medical histories, enrollment information, provider information, procedures, prescriptions, etc., to be better standardized across participating federal agencies, specifically the DoD, VA, CDC, FDA, ONC, and NIST.
 Because the FHIM is a platform independent information model developed in collaboration with the federal agencies, it is also intended to harmonize health related information content across federal partners and standards organizations to make it possible that standards-based solutions work as intended.
 As an example, modeling of vital signs such as blood pressure through the FHIM includes standard classifiers and common properties such as abstractbloodpressureobservation, bloodpressurecufffsizequalifier, bloodpressurediastolicendpoint, bloodpressureobservation, etc., as seen in Figure 3, a section of the blood pressure vital sign FHIM model.